sorbet/sorbet/website/docs/strong.md

-- If the untyped comes from a use of `T.unsafe`, either try to remove the call to `T.unsafe` and fix any type errors, or replace it with [`T.cast`], which will both be a more limited type system escape hatch than `T.unsafe`.
+- If the untyped comes from a use of `T.unsafe`, either try to remove the call to `T.unsafe` and fix any type errors, or replace it with [`T.cast`], which will be a more limited type system escape hatch than `T.unsafe`.

 Ultimately, fixing the error is similar to fixing any other type error.